-The current white wooden pepper-shaker-style light that stands 10.7 meters high with a red roof and flashing white light was built in 1957.
+The current white, wooden, pepper-shaker-style lighthouse that stands 10.7 meters high with a red roof and flashing white light was built in 1957.
 The foundation of the original light is still visible.
 Angus Smiley, the station’s final keeper, transferred to Machias Seal Island when Boar’s Head Lighthouse was destaffed in September 1987.

 In September 2009, Clean Earth Technologies of Halifax removed contaminated soil around the lighthouse and transported it to its washing facilities for treatment.
 The excavated area was replaced with clean fill.
 The $216,000 cleanup was funded by the federal Contaminated Sites Action Plan.
 Lead paint was formerly used to paint lighthouses, and as it was chipped off the structures it contaminated the surrounding ground.
-Tiverton and Central Grove Heritage Association has expressed interest in purchasing the lighthouse from the Department of Fisheries and Ocean now that the cleanup is complete.
+Tiverton and Central Grove Heritage Association expressed interest in purchasing the lighthouse from the Department of Fisheries and Ocean after the cleanup was complete.

 One can get an excellent view of the light from across the passage as the road turns to the left down to the East Ferry terminal.
 Scenic views can also he had from the ferry as it crosses between East Ferry and Tiverton.